Blacksmith & Bean Coffee

 There is something pretty special about finding a great Canadian coffee brewed by a farming family!
-This week we’re excited to share a new brand that just hit our shelves, Blacksmith & Bean.
+This week we're excited to share another great coffee brand, Blacksmith & Bean.

 Fair trade organic coffee beans roasted onsite at Cedardale Farm in North Dumfries, the coffee is inspired by Blacksmith & Great Grandpa James King.

 A proud family heritage, Cedardale Farm was established in 1892 by James King, four generations later, King’s great-grandson, Tim Barrie, farms Cedardale and operates Barrie’s Asparagus Farm & Country Market.

 Tim’s parents, David and Miriam Barrie, began growing asparagus at Cedardale in 1974 after harvesting seed from Miriam’s family farm at Alliston, Ontario – at the time, her father, Homer McMann, had the largest asparagus farm in Ontario.
 In 1990, David & Miriam developed Namingazi Farm Training Centre in Malawi, Africa through Presbyterian mission work.

 Since 1995, Tim and his wife Libby have been blessed to call Cedardale Farm “home” raising their four children there.
 In every aspect of farming, Tim strives to honour his parents and grandfathers – their integrity, work ethic, and love for the land has shaped his values, beliefs, and farming practices.